dxura/dxrp/docs/rules/official/en.md

 ### 🔷 Building

+- You cannot build unreachable bases
+- You cannot put valuables/entities more than 2 fading doors deep from the outside
 - Houses require a minimum of 1 entrance.
 You can block off doors that you don't use
 - Bases must always be accessible without the need to place props or entities
 - Every part of a base must be reachable by a raider, even if nothing is in that area